Who Buys Houses in Any Condition?

-You’ve likely seen the signs on the side of the road – “We Buy Houses in Any Condition.”
-Who are these people?
-And how and why do they buy houses no matter what condition they’re in or what repairs they may need?
+You've likely seen the signs on the side of the road – “We Buy Houses in Any Condition” or “I Buy Houses in Cash.”
+Who are these people who buy houses?
+And how and why do they buy houses no matter what condition they're in or what repairs they may need?
 These people – including us here at AMI – are referred to as house buyers or cash house buyers.

-We are real estate investors who buy houses.
+We are real estate investors who buy houses and we buy houses for cash.
 After purchasing a home, we either flip them or rent them as landlords after investing some cash into them to make repairs to get them “rent-ready.”

 While cash buyers purchase homes at a discount off their retail market value, selling to one has numerous non-monetary advantages.

-Cash house buyers can typically close on the sale much faster than a traditional buyer using a mortgage to purchase a home.
+Cash house buyers are companies that buy houses in any condition and can typically close on the sale much faster than a traditional buyer using a mortgage to purchase a home.
 For instance, at AMI, we can close on homes as quickly as 3-21 days, depending on the complexity of the situation.